gregfjohnson/codea_gitbridge/README.md

   cd codea_gitbridge

   # If you don't want to execute right out of this download
-  # directory, copy the server in some handy place on your
+  # directory, copy the server to some handy place on your
   # development box:

   sudo cp git_bridge.lua util.lua /usr/local/bin